-OUR OBJECTIVE Monitor, investigate and ensure risks relating to building safety, amenity and public health are addressed and promote an enhanced built environment and community wellbeing.
-KEY FUNCTIONS Health investigations and surveillance Implement monitoring programs and investigate customer requests to address public and environmental health risks such as noise, asbestos, food safety, substandard buildings, infectious disease, mosquitoes, air and water pollution.
+Our objective To monitor, investigate and ensure risks relating to building safety, amenity and public health are addressed and to promote an enhanced built environment and community wellbeing.
+Key Functions Health investigations and surveillance Implement monitoring programs and investigate customer requests to address public and environmental health risks such as noise, asbestos, food safety, substandard buildings, infectious disease, mosquitoes, air and water pollution.
 Health enquiries, advice and internal referrals Provide technical scientific and policy advice on public and environmental health matters to the community, businesses, the City of Vincent and external stakeholders.
 Health industry education, compliance and enforcement Provide public health assurances through the assessment of businesses in the City.
-Empower the business community to meet their legislative obligation through the provision of information and advice.
-Deliver surveillance and sampling programs linked to environmental health risks.
-Events risk management Assess, approve and monitor of public events to ensure public health and safety requirements are implemented to support our connected community.
-Public Health Plan A strategy for a healthy, happy and connected community for all, including progressing implementing the smoke-free town centres target.
-Building applications and consultancy Assess applications for buildings to verify the provisions of the National Construction Code (NCC) and other building requirements are addressed.
+Empowering the business community to meet their legislative obligation through the provision of information and advice.
+Delivery of surveillance and sampling programs linked to environmental health risks.
+Events risk management Assessment, approval and monitoring of public events to ensure public health and safety requirements are implemented to support our connected community.
+Public Health Plan A strategy for a healthy, happy and connected community for all, including progressing implementing the smoke free town centres target.
+Building applications and consultancy Assess applications for buildings to verify that the provisions of the National Construction Code (NCC) and other building requirements are addressed.
 Provide technical advice upon request in relation to the NCC including certification services for residential buildings.
 Swimming pool inspections Monitor child safety of private swimming pool barriers through an inspection and awareness program.
 Compliance services investigations Investigate alleged unauthorised development (use and works), dangerous and unsafe structures, breaches of the Fencing Local Law and follow up on conditions of development approval.

-SERVICE AREA DELIVERABLES 2022/23 2023/24 2024/25 2025/26 SCP ALIGNMENT Implement the Public Health Plan \$40,000 $\checkmark$ ✓ ✓ Innovative and Accountable; Thriving Places Smoke-free Town Centres \$99,534 $\checkmark$ ✓ ✓ Innovative and Accountable; Thriving Places Small Business Friendly Approvals Program ~ ~ ~ Thriving Places, Innovative and Accountable; Connected Community
+Service Area Deliverables 2022/2023 2023/2024 2024/2025 2025/2026 SCP Alignment Implement the Public Health Plan \$40,000 ~ ✓ Innovative & Accountable; Thriving Places Smoke free Town Centres \$99,534 ~ ✓ Innovative & Accountable; Thriving Places Small Business Friendly Approvals Program ~ Thriving Places, Innovative & Accountable, Connected Community

-\Includes Healthway Grant for smoke-free town centres.
+^{}Includes Healthway Grant for smoke free town centres.